-The Visit Process
+The STD Clinic Visit Process

-Your medical record at the SE Clinic is always kept confidential.
+Your medical record at the SE STD Clinic is always kept confidential.
 This means that information regarding testing, diagnosis and treatment services provided at the SE STD Clinic is privileged and will only be released to your treating physician upon request.
 We can’t tell your partner(s), parents, guardians, teachers or employers that you got tested and we can’t tell them the results.

 All SE STD Clinic staff sign an oath to keep confidential any and all information having to do with our patients.
 The oath specifically states that staff will not remove files from the SE STD Clinic without authorization and will not divulge any information regarding patients to unauthorized persons.
 The staff understands that the unauthorized release of information will result in disciplinary action or termination of their employment with the District of Columbia.

 Disease Intervention Specialists (DIS): Every public health department around the country has specially trained workers who provide services that assist with counseling, testing, and interrupting the disease infection cycle.
 DIS undergo intensive training to learn about the different sexually transmitted infections so they can better educate and inform patients of safer sex practices.
-The DIS in Washington, DC provides counseling for all patients at the SE STD Clinic who are diagnosed with a reportable disease.
+The DIS in Washington, DC provide counseling for all patients at the SE STD Clinic who are diagnosed with a reportable disease.
 They conduct field investigations on all syphilis and HIV cases in Washington, DC and provide partner notification services.
 Because of the unique skill set of the DIS they have also been asked to provide trainings and outreach services at various community events.
 Often, the

 Partner Counseling and Referral Services: An important part of treating any sexually transmitted disease is interrupting the infection cycle by notifying, counseling and treating the partners of those diagnosed with an STD/HIV.
 Partner Counseling and Referral Services or PCRS is the way in which the Department of Health provides those services to the community.
-The DIS does NOT disclose the name or any other identifying information about the patient.
+The DIS do NOT disclose the name or any other identifying information about the patient.

 If you have been diagnosed with an STD, including HIV, and would like assistance with informing your partner, call the Department of Health at (202) 698-4050 for more information on partner services.

-You can also anonymously inform your partners that they have been exposed to an STD by visiting www.inspot.org
+You can also anonymously inform your partners that they have been exposed to an STD by visiting www.inspot.org.